shiva/blog-posts/2007/2007-03-07-website-clean-up.md

 ---
-layout: post
 title: Website clean up
-tags: ideas, tools, wordpress, WPexAPI, wordpress extended RPC, Novell, ODF, OpenXML
+tags: 'ideas, tools, wordpress, WPexAPI, wordpress extended RPC, Novell, ODF, OpenXML'
+description: Website clean up
+date: '2007-3-7'
 ---

 I've been hosting this site for over 2 years now.
 Nothing much has come of it, except satisfying my own ever-growing obsession with all things that are related to "The Web".